OUR STORY.

 Our values

-2. All people deserve access to new flavors and beautiful spaces.
+All people deserve access to beautiful, local food and excellent service.

 That means…

-1. Our dishes and meal structure don’t seek to mimic European or Japanese cuisines.
+Our dishes and meal structure seek to bring traditional Korean cuisine into our local community and context.
 Our team will help you build a meal you’ll enjoy if you’re unfamiliar!

-5. All workers are paid an hourly wage above the standard minimum wage and tips are split among all staff, both FOH and BOH.
-We collaborate to create a work place with clear expectations, clear paths of progression, and healthy work culture and we solicit 360 feedback in service of those goals.
+All workers are paid an hourly wage above the standard minimum wage and tips are split among all staff, both FOH and BOH.
+We collaborate to create a workplace with clear expectations, clear paths of progression, and healthy work culture and we solicit 360 feedback in service of those goals.

 Chef Thom (he/him) is originally from Cerritos, California and began his professional career in Chicago, on to San Francisco, and finally to New York City where he helmed the 1 star Michelin kitchen at Oiji Mi as Chef de Cuisine.